155cm In Feet And Inches

 Precision and Rounding

-It's important to acknowledge that the conversion isn't perfectly precise due to rounding.
+you'll want to acknowledge that the conversion isn't perfectly precise due to rounding.
 The conversion factor of 2.54 cm/inch is an approximation.
-For extremely precise measurements, more significant figures might be necessary, leading to a slightly different result.
-However, for most everyday applications, 5 feet 1 inch is a sufficiently accurate representation of 155cm.
+Still, for extremely precise measurements, more significant figures might be necessary, leading to a slightly different result.
+That said, for most everyday applications, 5 feet 1 inch is a sufficiently accurate representation of 155cm.

 Practical Applications of the Conversion